2015 State of the Nation Address (Philippines): Protests by militant groups

-Bagong Alyansang Makabayan organized protest outside the Batasang Pambansa, the venue of the SONA to protest against the government of Aquino.
-The militant group's secretary general Renato Reyes Jr. estimated that about 20,000 people from various sectors turned up for the protests along Commonwealth Avenue.
-The police has a lower estimate of the number of people which attended the protests at less than 5,000.
-35 people were reported to be injured, 27 civilians and 8 police personnel.
-Among those injured among the police were two policemen who allegedly tried to spy on the militants hours before the presidential speech.
+Bagong Alyansang Makabayan (Bayan) organized protest outside the Batasang Pambansa, the venue of the SONA to protest against the government of Aquino.
+Bayan secretary general Renato Reyes Jr. estimated that about 20,000 people from various sectors turned up for the protests along Commonwealth Avenue; while police estimated the number of attendees at 5,000.
+Reportedly injured were 27 civilians and 8 police personnel.
+Among those injured were two policemen who allegedly tried to spy on the militants hours before the presidential speech.
 The police said that they will file charges of direct assault and robbery against the militants who reportedly took the cellphones of the security personnels which the security organization views as a violation of Batas Pambansa 880.
+Two protesters suffered possible fractures, and one was brought to a hospital emergency room for an eye injury.

-Quezon City Police District director Chief Superintendent Joel Pagdilao, said the protests were relatively peaceful compared to mass organizations during the previous SONAs.
-Pagdilao said that this is due to the police force's restraint and maximum tolerance towards the protestors.
+Quezon City Police District director Chief Superintendent Joel Pagdilao, said the protests were relatively peaceful compared demonstrations at previous SONAs.
+Pagdilao attributed this to the police force's restraint and maximum tolerance towards the protestors.